trennlinie

 1982

-At the middle of January (unfortunately no one seems to remember the exact date) Alan had his first gig with DM - at Crocs in Raleigh.
+In the middle of January (unfortunately, no one seems to remember the exact date) Alan had his first gig with DM at Crocs in Raleigh.

-It is said that the band commented on Alan that "he's a good musician, though they're not certain that's what they needed.
-He played his first gig at the old Modish haunt Rayleigh Crocs in January and was somewhat shaken by the mayhem surrounding Depeche as crushed kids in the front row were plucked out of their very shoes to save them from severe damage."[1]
+The band commented on Alan that "he's a good musician, though they're not certain that's what they needed.
+He was somewhat shaken by the mayhem surrounding Depeche as crushed kids in the front row were plucked out of their very shoes to save them from severe damage."[1]

 Fletch: "Alan came to New York - I remember, it was so funny.
 He had a little jacket on and a woolly scarf and I think New York was minus 40 degrees."[2]

-David appeared with an arm in the loop.
-He had had a Tattoo removed and the scars swelled up.
+Dave appeared with an arm in the loop.
+He had had a tattoo removed and the scars swelled up.
 The rest of this mini-tour wasn't much better.

-These weren't the only difficulties they had trying to find their way to the American market and it would take its time until they became really big there.
+These weren't the only difficulties they had when they tried to find their way to the American market and it would take its time until they became really big there.

 Leave In Silence